ibm-cloud-docs/openwhisk/logs.md

 To get started, complete the following steps.

 1. Navigate to {{site.data.keyword.loganalysislong_notm}} with LogDNA service and create an instance in the same region as your {{site.data.keyword.openwhisk_short}} namespace.

 2. Configure the {{site.data.keyword.loganalysislong_notm}} with LogDNA instance to receive platform service logs.

-For more information, see the following sections.

 ### Configure IBM Log Analysis with LogDNA
 {: #logs_configure_logdna}

 In order to use the [{{site.data.keyword.loganalysislong_notm}} with LogDNA service](https://cloud.ibm.com/observe/logging){: external} to view the logs of your {{site.data.keyword.openwhisk_short}} actions, you need to provision an instance first.
-See the [Getting started tutorial](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started){: external} for details on the various options.
+See the [Getting started tutorial](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started){: external} for details on the various options.

-To enable an instance receiving {{site.data.keyword.openwhisk_short}} action logs, you need to configure the [Platform Service Logs](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-config_svc_logs){: external} in LogDNA service.
+To enable an instance receiving {{site.data.keyword.openwhisk_short}} action logs, you need to configure the [Platform Service Logs](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-config_svc_logs){: external} in LogDNA service.

 {{site.data.keyword.openwhisk_short}} sends the action logs to the {{site.data.keyword.loganalysislong_notm}} with LogDNA service of the same region as the {{site.data.keyword.openwhisk_short}} namespace.
 This means that actions logs of a {{site.data.keyword.openwhisk_short}} namespace in `us-south` are sent to a LogDNA instance in `us-south`.

-Action logs of {{site.data.keyword.openwhisk_short}} namespaces in `us-east` are sent to a LogDNA instance in `us-south`.
-{: note}

 ### Querying logs
 {: #logs_query}